Charley's Aunt (1956 film): Plot

-Commercial Attaché Dr. Otto Dernburg came to Germany from South America for business negotiations.
+Commercial Attaché Dr. Otto Dernburg travels to Germany from South America for business negotiations.
 His eye falls on the attractive millionaire Carlotta Ramirez.
 But first he visits his younger brother Ralf, who lives in an attic apartment with his friend Charley.
 The two are expecting the attractive Swedes Ulla and Britta, but are afraid of their strict uncle Niels.
 Charley's unknown aunt, who also wanted to come, apologized at short notice.
 But Britta and Ulla don't want to stay alone with the two men.

-For the sake of his brother and to save the evening, Dr. Dernburg as Charley's aunt.
+For the sake of his brother and to save the evening, Dr. Dernburg dresses up as Charley's aunt.
 The situation becomes increasingly complicated when Charley's father and uncle Niels show up.
 However, the fake aunt manages to placate both of them.
 Finally, the real aunt appears, who is none other than Carlotta Ramirez.
 At first she is very piqued because the wrong aunt is wearing the dress that Dernburg's butler had stolen shortly before.
 She embarrasses the fake aunt, but doesn't let her get caught.
-Only when the women have left does Dr. Dernburg.
-The next day, Carlotta shows herself in the dress Dernburg wore the night before.
+Dr. Dernburg drops his disguise only after the women have left.
+The next day, Carlotta shows up in the dress Dernburg wore the night before.
 She shows him that she saw through him, but doesn't hold grudges against him.